Your Cat’s First Stay

 Choosing a home away from home for your furry feline family member is a big decision.
-Believe me, I once drove away from a kennels and cattery crying with frustration that I hadn’t checked it out first or had some other option.
+Believe me, I once drove away from kennels and cattery crying with frustration that I hadn’t checked it out first or had some other option.
 I then spent the entire weekend fretting.
 It’s especially difficult if it’s the first time your cat has been away from home.
 Hence, we encourage every cat owner to give themselves plenty of time to research all cat minding/boarding options.
-It’s important, if you have time, to visit any pet hotel or cattery that you think might suit your kitty.

-Children are welcome.
 It is very important if children are worried about leaving their furry friend that they feel reassured that their kitty is going on holidays too.
-While you are away the social media updates also work wonders for anxious child.
+We encourage you to let your children watch the virtual tour and Facebook posts as well so they can feel happy and confident leaving precious feline family members in our care.
+Your kids are welcome to accompany you at check-in and while you are away regular social media updates work wonders for anxious chidren.

 We will attach a document with detailed directions to your booking confirmation email.
 We strongly advise that you save these to your phone or print them out.
 We are on Google maps BUT the internet coverage drops off about 500 metres from the house so you may be close, but still unable to find us!